Frequently Asked Questions About Boat HitchHiking

 The idea that you pay as a boat hitchhiker just came when sailing became a leisure sport.
 As it is relatively expensive and you do not have to do work as hard as on a merchant vessel or a battleship, boat owners generally ask for a daily rate.

 A major inspiration for me personally, was Suzanne from The Oceanpreneur.
 She crossed the Atlantic twice by boat hitchhiking and is now committed to make a positive impact on the preservation of the oceans.

-Taking into account only the boats in the marinas of Tenerife, Las Palmas de Gran Canaria, Sal and Mindelo, Cape Verde, we must have talked with about 40-60 different boats.
+Taking into account only the boats in the marinas of Tenerife, Las Palmas de Gran Canaria, Sal and Mindelo, Cape Verde, I must have talked with about 40-60 different boats.

 4. What best advice can you give to someone who wants to enjoy boat hitchhiking?

-Thus my first advice would be: Never give up!
-Every “No” brings you closer to a definite "YES!".
+Thus my first advice would be: never give up!
+Every “No” brings you closer to a definite “Yes”!

 Enjoy the pleasures along the road: meeting new people and discovering new places.

-It was not hard to negotiate.
+It was not that hard to negotiate.

-After arriving in Sal, I was even doubting if I would like to put myself through the rest of the Atlantic crossing.
+After arriving in Sal, I was even doubting if I would like to put myself through the rest of the Atlantic crossing!